DagmarTimmreck/scoop/README.md

 # The Scoop

+## What I did

+- setup eslint to work with atom and airbnb-presets / adjust to given style / clean up according to remaining rules
+- comment out all database save/load related stuff

 ## Project Overview

 In this project, you will build all of the routing and database logic for an article submission web app called The Scoop.